This post contains affiliate links. More information here.

 A couple of years ago, I created a tea station.
 I had a tray I’d obtained from IKEA that I really loved.
 It brought me joy, but I thought since I liked it so much, I should have it out instead of tucked into a cupboard.
 I mean, I don’t actually USE trays all that often.

-I set the tray on the counter, plopped my new teakettle on it and then set out decorative tea containers.
+After setting the tray on the counter, I plopped my new teakettle on it and then set out decorative tea containers.
 (The boxed ones are still in my pantry.)
 I had a little punched metal candleholder that I set out to hold various stray teabags or packets of hot chocolate.

 A small glass jar with a decorative lid held marshmallows.
 (The lid was from the Pioneer Woman collection at Walmart, but I’m not sure if they will be restocked.
 Here’s a wooden lid from Amazon.
 I’ll update if I find a cute floral one again.)